salesforce/lwc/CONTRIBUTING.md

 ### <a name="commit"></a> Commit Message Conventions

 Git commit messages have to be formatted according to a well defined set of rules.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-In addition, these git commit messages are used to **generate the LWC change log**.
-It is important to keep in mind that malformed messages won't be reflected in the change log file.

 #### Commit Message Format

 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special format that includes a **type**, a **scope** and a **subject**: